stulp/dmpbbo/tutorial/dmp_bbo_robot.md

 ## Step 4: Run the optimization (step by step)

-Now we have trained a dmp (stored in dmp.xml), specified the task (stored in task.p), and tuned the exploration (stored in distribution_initial_covar.txt).
-Now it's time to run the optimization.
+Now we have trained a dmp (stored in `dmp.xml`), specified the task (stored in `task.p`), and tuned the exploration (stored in `distribution_initial_covar.txt`).
+Now it's time to run the optimization!
 This is an iterative process with two main steps (and an optional step of plotting intermediate results).
-Each iteration is called "an update", as it involves one update of the policy parameters.
+Each iteration is called an "update", as it involves one update of the policy parameters.

-### Step 4A: Read previous rollouts, update parameters, and generate new samples (off-line, in Python)
+### Step 4A: Update parameters

 This is a highly automized process, which is called as follows

     python3 step4A_oneOptimizationUpdate.py  results/

-This will automatically find the most recent update (e.g. results/update0083/) and read all cost_vars in the rollouts in this update directory (which are stored in update0083/rollout001/cost_vars.txt, update0083/rollout002/cost_vars.txt, etc.).
-It then computes the costs from each cost_vars (with task.evaluateRollout), and updates the policy parameters.
-Finally, it samples new policy parameters, and saves them in a new update directory (i.e. update0084/rollout001/policy_parameters.txt, update0084/rollout002/policy_parameters.txt, etc.)
+This will automatically find the most recent update (e.g. `results/update0083/`) and read all cost_vars in the rollouts in this update directory (which are stored in `update0083/rollout001/cost_vars.txt`, `update0083/rollout002/cost_vars.txt`, etc.).
+It then computes the costs from each cost_vars (with `task.evaluateRollout(...)`), and updates the policy parameters.
+Finally, it samples new policy parameters, and saves them in a new update directory (i.e. `update0084/rollout001/policy_parameters.txt`, `update0084/rollout002/policy_parameters.txt`, etc.)

 Note: on the first call this script only writes the samples, but does not read the rollouts, as there are none yet.

-### Step 4B: Perform rollouts: read samples, execute policy, store resulting cost_vars (on robots, e.g. with C++ implementation of a Dmp)
+### Step 4B: Perform rollouts

-Performing the rollouts on the robot is done with the same "./robotPerformRollout" executable as above.
+Performing the rollouts on the robot is done with the same `./robotPerformRollout` executable as above.
 There is a convenience bash script

     robotPerformRollouts.bash results/dmp.xml results/update00084/

-which loops over all rolloutNNNN/ directories and calls ./robotPerformRollout on each.
-Finally, the step4B_performRollouts.bash determines the current update (e.g. update0084/), calls robotPerformRollouts.bash with this directory
+which loops over all `rolloutNNNN/` directories and calls `./robotPerformRollout` on each.
+Finally, the `step4B_performRollouts.bash` determines the current update (e.g. `update0084/`), calls `robotPerformRollouts.bash` with this directory

     ./step4B_performRollouts.bash results/

 Note that all of the scripts/programs in Step 4B will be very specific to your robot.
 For instance, you may have a Simulink model that implements the policy, and instead of robotPerformRollouts.bash you may have a python script or some ROS-based solution.
-As long as it sticks to the conventions in the directory structure with updates in "update00084/" directories, rollouts in "rollout001/", policy parameters read from policy_parameters.txt and cost-relevant variables written to cost_vars.txt in these directories, all is good.
+As long as it sticks to the conventions in the directory structure with updates in `update00084/` directories, rollouts in `rollout001/`, policy parameters read from `policy_parameters.txt` and cost-relevant variables written to `cost_vars.txt` in these directories, all is good.

 ### Step 4C: Plotting intermediate results

 Iteratively executing the two steps above iteratively leads to (you'll probably have this scripted somehow)

     python3 step4A_oneOptimizationUpdate.py results/
     ./step4B_performRollouts.bash results/
     python3 step4A_oneOptimizationUpdate.py results/
     ./step4B_performRollouts.bash results/
     python3 step4A_oneOptimizationUpdate.py results/